keu/docs/guides/kubepod-operator.md

 - Kubernetes executor
 - CeleryKubernetes executor

-When using Celery, install the [Apache Airflow provider for Celery](https://registry.astronomer.io/providers/celery).

 On Astro, the infrastructure needed to run the KubernetesPodOperator with the Celery executor is included with all clusters by default.
 For more information, see [Run the KubernetesPodOperator on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).